lacson1/bluequeehealthcare/replit.md

 - Comprehensive patient communication and data management system

 ## Recent Changes
-**June 13, 2025 - Complete Migration to Session-Based Authentication**
+**June 13, 2025 - Complete Migration to Session-Based Authentication ✅**
 - Successfully migrated from JWT token-based to session-based authentication system
 - Updated server authentication middleware to use express-session with secure database storage
 - Modified frontend AuthContext to work with session cookies instead of localStorage tokens
 - Fixed queryClient to use credentials: 'include' for automatic session management
 - Updated user management page with proper TypeScript types and authentication flow
 - All authentication now handled automatically via HTTP-only cookies for enhanced security
+- Fixed session scope and organization details functions
+- Verified all API endpoints working correctly with session authentication

 **Previous Achievements:**
 - Enhanced blood test dashboard with comprehensive 4-tab interface and interactive trend analysis